-Pair them with caraway seeds, mustard powder, a little smoked paprika and white wine vinegar, and you’ve got one tasty vegan Brussels sprout soup recipe.
-It cooks up fast, is hearty and tastes absolutely delicious.
+Pair them with caraway seeds, mustard powder, a little smoked paprika and white wine vinegar, and wow, you’ve got an incredible Brussels sprout soup that cooks up fast, and tastes absolutely delicious.
+It makes ~4 servings.

 Vegan Brussels Sprout Soup with Potatoes